andersonvc/gtuav/README.md

 ## Dataset

-The VisDrone dataset is colleted by the AISKYEYE team at the Lab of Machine Learning & DAta Mining, Tianjin University, China.
+The VisDrone dataset is colleted by the AISKYEYE team at the Lab of Machine Learning & Data Mining, Tianjin University, China.
 The benchmark dataset consists of 288 video clips formed by 261,908 frames and 10,209 images taken from 14 different cities in china.
 More information can be found http://aiskyeye.com/.

                                                             Number of images
     ---------------------------------------------------------------------------------------------------